Messaging channels

 Editing, reassigning & removing

-Use Edit on a channel to rename its label or reassign it to a different bot — no reconnect needed.
-The platform, its ids, and the token are fixed; to change any of those, remove the channel and connect it again (you'll paste the token once more, since tokens are never stored in a readable form).
+Use Edit on a channel to rename its label or reassign it to a different bot, with no reconnect needed.
+The platform, its ids, the token and the app secret are fixed; to change any of those, remove the channel and connect it again (you'll paste the credentials once more, since they're never stored in a readable form).
+Reconnecting an own-app channel keeps the same callback URL and verify token, so your Meta app's webhook settings are still correct and need no change.
 Removing a channel stops it from receiving messages immediately.

 Every message that arrives on a connected channel becomes a conversation tagged with that platform's channel, so you can review and report on it alongside your other channels.